alawrence/c_LibExifModule/README.md

 This module is a file analysis module that will check all files for an exif header, then parse any found headers for metadata of interest.
 Any metadata of interest will be posted to the blackboad as TSK_METADATA_EXIF artifacts.

-This module allows you to extract information from the system's registry.

 USAGE